 However, having this many litters would not be healthy for the doe or for the baby rabbits.

 Aggressive rabbit breeders will aim for 6.5 litters per year, though most people who raise rabbits will breed each doe to give birth to only 3 or 4 litters per year.

 Let’s dig into the details and find out how many litters really makes sense.

 How Many Babies Can A Rabbit Have In A Year?

-However, this isn’t going to really happen.
+Not only is 168 babies in a single year unlikely, but I’m also comfortable saying that isn’t ever going to really happen.
 This many litters would be very unhealthy for a doe and, honestly, she probably wouldn’t survive the entire year.

 So instead, let’s dig into how many litters and babies a female rabbit can safely have in a year.

 How Often Do Rabbits Breed?

 A female rabbit is one of a handful of animals that do not need to be in ‘heat’ to be fertile; instead, they are Induced Ovulators.
 Induced ovulation is the process where coitus (e.g. some form of genital stimulation) causes a surge of Luteinizing Hormone (LH) which causes the female to become fertile.

 Induced Ovulators are somewhat rare, and include not only rabbits, but cats, ferrets, and camels.